 Dish Images: These are either your best sellers (looking their best!) or images provided by your delivery partner.

 Menu Categories: Set your menu category, for example, Burgers, Vegan, Sandwiches, Pasta, Desserts.

 Meal Deals: Design meals around top sellers at a better value than the items individually.

-Extras: Add extras to upsell like sauces, drinks, desserts… popular brands like Hellmann’s, Tazo, and Lipton work well.
+Extras: Add extras to upsell like sauces, drinks, desserts… popular brands like Hellmann’s and Carte D’Or work well.

 Tip: Check out the Social Media Photography tips to consider when uploading your dish photos in this FREE online chef course.

 5. Get All Your Operations in Place